typetron/typetron.org/tutorials/twitter-clone/follow.md

 ```

 #### Showing tweets from followed users
-Now that we have the followers feature added, we can modify the endpoint that returns the latest tweets to return the
+Now that we have the followers feature added, we can modify the endpoint that returns the latest tweets, to return the
 latest tweets from the users I am following.
 Let's also add pagination:

 ```file-path